About Us

 We have programming planned for every month next year, including The Vagina Monologues in the Spring (rewritten to prioritise Black and Queer voices), Global Worship Services (with our pilot being hybrid in Africa), and Circle Dinners that allow members to become leaders and host hybrid or local dinners.
 We provided programming this year at GA in June, October, and November.

-Pass the Plate at Your Congregation
+Pass the Plate at Your Congregation [FREE RESOURCE]

 Rooted & Rising: